 July 31, 2018 Update: The U.S. Supreme Court denied the government’s “emergency” motion.
 So the case is back on track, with pre-trial motions pending in the Federal District Court and trial scheduled to begin on October 29, 2018.

-On Tuesday July 17, in their most desperate attempt to stop trial in Juliana v.
-U.S., the U.S. government, defendants filed a rare application for an "emergency" stay with the United States Supreme Court, asking the Supreme Court to halt discovery and trial now scheduled for October 29 in the U.S. District Court of Oregon.
+On Tuesday, July 17, in their most desperate attempt to stop the trial in Juliana v.
+U.S., the U.S. government, defendants filed a rare application for an “emergency” stay with the United States Supreme Court, asking the Supreme Court to halt discovery and trial now scheduled for October 29 in the U.S. District Court of Oregon.

 In doing so, the government defendants went above the U.S. Court of Appeals for the Ninth Circuit, who on Monday had denied the government’s similar request to stop important U.S. District Court proceedings in the case.

-On Wednesday, July 18, Judge Ann Aiken heard oral arguments on two motions filed by the Trump Administration that request the U.S. District Court for the District of Oregon to also stop this case from going to trial.
+On Wednesday, July 18, Judge Ann Aiken heard oral arguments on two motions filed by the Trump Administration that requested the U.S. District Court for the District of Oregon to also stop this case from going to trial.

 Read more about Wednesday’s hearing in Eugene in Our Children’s Trust press release.
 They expect Judge Aiken to rule on these two motions in the coming weeks.

 The government’s extraordinary attempts to avoid trial and the ordinary way cases move through the courts have no legal grounding.